Standard contractual clauses

 4. The data processor acts on instructions

-1. The data processor may only process personal data according to documented instructions from the data controller,
+1. The data processor may only process personal data following documented instructions from the data controller,

-unless required by EU law or the national law of the Member State of the processor
+unless required by EU or Member State law to which the data processor is

-controller while personal data is being processed, but the instruction must always be
+controller while personal data is being processed, but the instructions must always be

-documented and kept in writing, including electronically, together with these Provisions.
+documented and stored in writing, including electronically, together with these Clauses.

-2. The Processor shall immediately inform the Controller if, in its opinion, an instruction
+2. The processor shall inform the controller without delay if, in its opinion,

-is in breach of this Regulation or data protection provisions of other Union or Member State law
+an instruction infringes this Regulation or data protection provisions of other Union or Member State

 5. Confidentiality

-1. The data processor may only provide access to personal data processed on behalf of the data controller to
+1. The data processor may only grant access to personal data processed on behalf of the data controller to

-persons who are subject to the data processor’s instructional powers, who have committed themselves to confidentiality
+persons who are subject to the data processor’s powers of instruction, who have committed themselves to confidentiality

 or are subject to an appropriate statutory duty of confidentiality, and only to the extent necessary.
-The list of people,
+The list of persons

-who have been granted access must be reviewed on an ongoing basis.
+who have been granted access shall be reviewed on an ongoing basis.
 Based on this review, access to

-personal data shall be closed if access is no longer necessary, and the personal data shall then be
+personal data may be closed if the access is no longer necessary, and the personal data shall then

-2. The data processor shall, at the request of the data controller, be able to demonstrate that the persons concerned,
+2. At the request of the controller, the data processor must be able to demonstrate that the persons concerned,

-who are subject to the data processor’s powers of instruction are subject to the aforementioned duty of confidentiality.
+who are subject to the data processor’s instructional powers, are subject to the aforementioned duty of confidentiality.

 6. Security of processing

-1. Article 32 of the GDPR states that the controller and the processor shall, during the
+1. Article 32 GDPR states that the controller and processor, taking

-for the rights and freedoms of natural persons, implement appropriate technical and organizational
+for the rights and freedoms of natural persons, shall implement appropriate technical and organizational

-measures to ensure a level of protection appropriate to those risks.
+measures to ensure a level of protection appropriate to the risks.

-the processing poses and implement measures to address these risks.
+persons posed by the processing and implement measures to address those risks.
 Depending on their relevance

 a.
 Pseudonymization and encryption of personal data